 Step 2: Select a Crowdsourcing Platform

-Choose a platform like clickworker (store checks service) that specializes in retail audits with a proven track record of delivering accurate and reliable data.
+Choose a platform like clickworker (Display Audit & Store Checks Service) that specializes in retail audits with a proven track record of delivering accurate and reliable data.
 The platform should offer a user-friendly interface for both the retailer and the auditors, provide geographic coverage of your retail locations, and possess strong quality control measures.

 Step 3: Task Creation and Distribution